 A more advanced but still non-surgical treatment option for carpal tunnel syndrome is a cortisone injection.
 This method also helps to reduce inflammation, but it’s not a cure.
 When the medication wears off, you may begin experiencing symptoms again.

 These are just a few ideas to help achieve symptom relief of carpal tunnel syndrome.
 Our practice is committed to your health and well-being.
 If these tips do not relieve your symptoms, you should seek a professional evaluation, because untreated carpal tunnel syndrome can lead to permanent nerve damage.
-Dr. Cobb can provide details of minimally invasive surgical options that require no sutures and allow faster recovery.
+Our doctors can provide details of minimally invasive surgical options that require no sutures and allow faster recovery.

 Carpal tunnel syndrome is a condition that results from a pinched nerve in the wrist.
 The carpal tunnel is a passageway that surrounds and protects this nerve (called the median nerve) as well as nine tendons that help bend your fingers.
 The nerve can become compressed as it passes through this tight passage.
 Carpal tunnel syndrome can cause many symptoms, including pain, weakness, tingling, and numbness in the fingers and hand.
 If you have a tendency to drop objects due to a lack of strength in the hand, this may be a sign of carpal tunnel syndrome.